openqasm/openqasm-sphinx/README.md

 pip install -r requirements-dev.txt tox
 ```

-This installs a few more packages than the dependencies of the package at runtime, because there are some tools we use for testing also included.
+This installs a few more packages than the dependencies of the package at runtime.

 After the development requirements are installed, you can install an editable version of the package with